alex-noble-1337/Barotrauma-ModManager/README.md

 * removing duplicates from modlist
 * adding and configuration of [Performance Fix](https://steamcommunity.com/sharedfiles/filedetails/?id=2701251094)
 * automatic removal of not managed mods upon changing of modlist
+* skipping of mods that were updated before for collection mode

 # HOW TO USE
 ## IMPORTANT!